Circus Halloween Party for Kids

 Pennants fluttering across this printable invitation set the stage for fun at your circus party.
 Simply download the pattern for these invites and test-print on a piece of plain paper, printing one side for the front and the other for the inside design.
 When satisfied with placement, print designs for the invitation, mini pennants, and address labels on cardstock.
 Print or write party details inside.
 Assemble as shown, tying the pennants across the invite with twine.

 Set the stage for your circus party with a rental canopy decorated with pennants, balloons, and yards of polka-dot fabric.
-To make your own pennant garland, measure the sides of the canopy tent; cut enough pennant-shape triangles from mixed fabrics to fill the space.
+To make your own simple Halloween decorations and pennant garland, all you need to do is measure the sides of the canopy tent and cut enough pennant-shape triangles from mixed fabrics to fill the space.
 Cut matching triangles of iron-on fusible web.
 Following manufacturer's directions, match the points and iron interfacing to each fabric pennant.
 Make the garland by topstitching the top edges of the pennants to a length of 3/4-inch wide ribbon with no gaps between the triangles.

-Editor's Tip: For more durability, use vinyl fabrics and skip the iron-on interfacing.
+Editor's Tip: For more durability in your Halloween decorations, use vinyl fabrics and skip the iron-on interfacing.

 Make the buffet table the star attraction of this kid-friendly Halloween party.
 Layer the table with fabric that fits your scheme (we used an aqua shawl), and hang an awning that adds big top style.